aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

                          Example of additional option: `--column-statistics=0` to disable column statistics flag in mysqldump 8.

-\-extra\_mysqlcnf &lt;file> : MySql config file containing the password to log in the database (see
+\-mysql-defaults-file &lt;file> : MySQL config file containing the password to log in the database (see
                               `https://dev.mysql.com/doc/refman/8.0/en/option-files.html` for a description of this file's format).
                               This file should only contain the password stored in the `@db` array defined in your `prod` file.
-                         You should use that option if you do not have a default `.mysql.cnf` config file containing the credentials to log in the database.
-If this option is used, `delete_imaging_upload.pl` will pass the option `--defaults-extra-file=file` to the `mysqldump` command when creating a backup of the SQL tables.
+                              You should use that option if you do not have a MySQL config file containing the credentials to log in the database.
+If this option is used, `delete_imaging_upload.pl` will pass the option `--defaults-file=file` to the `mysqldump` command when creating a backup of the SQL tables.
 Note that only the password is fetched in this file, the host name and user name used to access the database are actually retrieved from the `prod` file.

 # DESCRIPTION